-Dr. Madani and Dr. Stuart Jamieson, Head of the UC San Diego Division of Cardiovascular and Thoracic Surgery, are the two most experienced surgeons in the world in PTE.
+Dr. Madani and Dr. Stuart Jamieson, Endowed Chair and Distinguished Professor of Surgery, are the two most experienced surgeons in the world in PTE.
 Their PTE program at UC San Diego is known throughout the world for its experience and its high rate of successful outcomes.

 Dr. Madani is also a specialist in off-pump coronary artery bypass surgery, which is a surgery performed without the use of a heart-lung machine.
 Known as “beating heart” bypass surgery, this procedure is associated with better surgical success and a shorter recovery time for high-risk patients.

 Dr. Madani contributes his surgical expertise and his time to programs that provide access to heart surgery for children and adults in other nations.
 In 2001, 2003, and 2004, he served as Invited Surgeon in the Variety Children’s Lifeline program at Roberto del Rio Children’s Hospital in Santiago, Chile.
 This year, he travels to Mexico and to Cambodia to perform heart surgeries and to train local surgeons in the latest techniques for safe and successful surgical procedures on the heart.